UDST/vizicities/README.md

 ## Getting started

-Here are some step-by-step instructions on how to get up and running with your first visualisation.
+Here are some step-by-step instructions on how to get up and running with your first visualisation, a 3D basemap.
 You can also [use this JSBin](http://jsbin.com/guqojerova/7/edit?html,js,output) to see the example running and play with the code.

 The first step is to download the [latest ViziCities build files](https://github.com/vizicities/vizicities/tree/0.2.0/build) (JS & CSS).